serengil/deepface/README.md

 }
 ```

-Also, if you use deepface in your GitHub projects, please add deepface in the requirements.txt.
+Also, if you use deepface in your GitHub projects, please add deepface in the `requirements.txt`.

 ## Licence